franchsli/whatsapp_clone_django/README.md

 - **ERROR** ReferenceError with 'sender_id' when the User receives messages from the Group.
 - Check if...
   - Contact creation works correctly.
-  - Groups messaging works correctly.
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again, remove the chat from the deleted chats list from the said User.
 - Rework chat form to only check for Chats and not groups when checking if a Chat is already created (using chat api ofc).
   - Rework the API or implement complex logic before the use of the said API.
 - Finish the multiple chats deletion logic.
-- Add Contact deletion. (maybe in multi chats selection)
+- Add Contact deletion. (maybe in multi chats selection as well)
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).
 - Add status complex status creation (like Whatsapp).